grips-tiresoft/GRIPSDirectPrintClient/Release/Readme.txt

 If you change anything, always increase Script version at the start of Run-GRIPSDirectPrintProcessor.ps1 and make sure the script is resigned:
 .\CreateSignedScript.ps1 -Path .\Run-GRIPSDirectPrintProcessor.ps1

+Make sure to run it from the Release folder or pass the parameter for the folder. e.g. ...GRIPSDirectPrintClient\.\Release\GenerateInstaller.bat .\Release

 Copy GRIPSDirectPrintClientInstaller.exe to target machine and run as administrator (should prompt for admin permissions if run normally)

 Once the installer EXE is created, create new release on https://github.com/grips-tiresoft/GRIPSDirectPrintClient/releases and upload the installer EXE.